How do I qualify for Section 8?

 Can I qualify for Section 8 if I have a job?Even if someone has a job, they can still qualify for Section 8 if they meet with HUD's low income median levels.
 These levels may vary from state to state.
+A Section 8 landlord does not need to apply for Section 8 to accept the Housing Choice Voucher, but they do need to sign the Housing Assistance Payment contract.
 A Section 8 apartment application is the same application that one would fill out for Section 8.
 Apartments that are owned by the housing authority and offer rental assistance, are called Public Housing.
 Contact your local PHA and inquire about public housing to find an application.
 That program is usually less popular and more readily available than Section 8.

 How do I check my status on the Section 8 waiting list?After you have found a houisng authority that is accepting Section 8 applications and completed a Section 8 application, you should be able to check your status online.
 Most housing authority websites allow applicants to check their status by an assinged number or their socail security number.
 Remember, Section 8 applications are always free and can only be submitted through houisng authorities, which are funded by HUD.